sfire-framework/skeleton/README.md

 ### Current version
-The current version is 1.1.0
+The current version is 1.0.0

 ### Installation
 Run the following to install this library:
 ```
-$ composer require sfire-framework/bootstrap
+$ composer create-project sfire-framework/skeleton
 ```

 ### Documentation